 What goes into a fair bus accident injury settlement?

-Your injuries come with obvious financial impacts such as medical bills and recovery costs, as well as any possible lost wages due to missed work or a decreased earning capacity.
-Both of these things are calculated into the damages that your attorney will seek for you during negotiations or a lawsuit.
-However, there are many other factors that an insurance company would rather not pay you for, but you absolutely deserve.
+Your injuries come with obvious financial impacts, such as medical bills and recovery costs, as well as any possible lost wages due to missed work or a decreased earning capacity.
+Both of these things are calculated into the damages that your personal injury lawyer will seek for you during negotiations or a lawsuit.
+However, there are many other factors that an insurance company would rather not pay you for, but that you absolutely deserve.

 How can I negotiate a claim with insurance companies?

-Instead, this first offer is the time where an attorney will initiate negotiations.
+Instead, this first offer is the time when an attorney will initiate negotiations.
 Once your attorney has compiled all of the damages that you have suffered, both economic and non-economic, they will have a clear idea of the money you are entitled to and will be able to apply pressure to the MTA to get you the compensation you deserve.
-If negotiations fail, then your attorney will file a lawsuit in the New York courts and take the fight in front of a judge.
+If negotiations fail, then one of our NYC bus accident attorneys will file a lawsuit in the New York courts and take the fight in front of a judge.

 Once you file your claim, you will be called in for a 50-H hearing, which is a required hearing when you file a claim against a public entity that is similar to a deposition.
 You will be asked questions about your accident and your injuries during this hearing that will help to provide a clear and comprehensive picture of your situation.

-Once you have completed your 50-H hearing, you and your attorney will be able to discuss the next steps to take.
-You will not be able to file a lawsuit if you have not completed these required steps, so it is important that you act quickly in order to begin this process and get on the right track towards receiving the compensation and legal protection that you deserve.
+Once you have completed your 50-H hearing, you and your attorney will be able to discuss the following steps to take.
+You will not be able to file a lawsuit if you have not completed these required steps, so it is crucial that you act quickly in order to begin this process and get on the right track toward receiving the compensation and legal protection that you deserve.

 How long does a lawsuit take in the New York courts?

 If you go to trial, there are a variety of other factors that will contribute to how long it will take.
-For example: if there are many different witnesses that need to be called in front of the judge during, then this will naturally extend the case in order to hear the testimony of each of these people.
-Before the trial begins, there is a period of exploration and additional negotiations, where your attorney and the other legal team will try to reach an agreement without the courts as they dive deeper into the case.
+For example: if there are many different witnesses that need to be called in front of the judge during this process, then this will naturally extend the case in order to hear the testimony of each of these people.
+Before the trial begins, there is a period of exploration and additional negotiations, where your attorney and the other legal teams will try to reach an agreement without the courts as they dive deeper into the case.